Harry Markowitz’s Modern Portfolio Theory: The Efficient Frontier

 Investors who diversified their portfolios still saw a loss, but a significantly smaller loss than investors who didn’t.

 Ultimately, using MPT for your portfolio management is dependent on your desires as an investor.
 If you’re looking for greater return on average, you’ll have to accept greater risk.
 If you want to incur fewer month-to-month or year-to-year fluctuations, you’ll have to accept less return over time.
-Either way, MPT can identify the optimal allocation to assets according to your preference.
+Either way, MPT can identify the optimal allocation of assets according to your preference.